jakeread/distributed-motion-systems-using-clock-sync-and-time-encoding/README.md

 > Originally published to https://github.com/jakeread/distributed-motion-systems-using-clock-sync-and-time-encoding on March 10th, 2025

+> I hereby dedicate the contents of this disclosure to the public domain so that it may serve as prior art.

 Building control systems for mechatronic systems is an ongoing challenge for roboticists and machine builders.
 A particular challenge is the development of systems that span multiple computing devices: typically these systems involve one or more "laptop-scale" computers (i.e. with GHz of clock and GBs of memory, and normally running an OS - we will call them "big" devices for short), and one or more "embedded" scale devices (i.e. with MHz of clock and MBs or KBs of memory - "small" devices).
 Systems that span big- and small computing are common especially in manufacturing, where the orchestration of manufacturing tasks (i.e. computer aided manufacturing - CAM) require big computing, but the execution of tasks (i.e. controlling an actuator's position) requires small computing (which is deterministic, reliable, and safe).

 The problems presented by these systems have mostly to do with time, since any network that connects them is bound to have some message-passing delay - and all networks have some amount of delay 'jitter,' - these both make synchronous control difficult if we simply use 'instantaneous' operation: i.e. executing a new command as soon as it is received means that if we transmit a command to another device, we can never be exactly sure when it will be executed.
 Similarely, if we poll a sensor in a system, we cannot be sure when the measurement was actually performed.